Jonathan Blunk, a father of two, was among the 12 people killed in the Aurora theater shooting.

 Blunk served three tours in the Persian Gulf and North Arabian Sea between 2004 and 2009, close friend James Gill of Brighton, Colo., told the Associated Press.

 He died in the shooting after he pushed his girlfriend Jansen Young under the theater seat, saving her life.
 Blunk told her to stay down.

 ABC News reported he told her, We have to get down.

-Blunk moved to Colorado in 2009 after separating from his wife, Chantel, and moved to Colorado, where he worked for a hardware store.
+Blunk moved to Colorado in 2009 after separating from his wife, Chantel, and worked for a hardware store.